nuxeo-sandbox/nuxeo-labs-studio/workflow-status/README.md

 # Installation

 1. Install WORKFLOW_STATUS.xml as an XML Extension
+1. Install the script in the `automation` folder as an Automation Script
 1. Install the content in the `ui` folder as Resources in Designer (including the subfolders)

 # Configuration